rymndhng/release-on-push-action/README.md

 # Github Release On Push Action

+> Stop using files for versioning.
+Use git tags instead!

 Github Action to create a release on push.

 ## Rationale